Evan Ross Talks ‘Amazing’ Relationship With Ashlee Simpson's Ex

-Evan Ross Talks His ‘Amazing’ Relationship With Ashlee Simpson’s Ex-Husband, Pete Wentz
+Evan Ross Says He Has an ‘Amazing’ Relationship With Ashlee Simpson’s Ex-Husband, Pete Wentz

 Evan Ross and Ashlee Simpson love their modern family!

-The couple is preparing for the release of their new reality series ASHLEE + EVAN, and appeared on Tuesday night’s Watch What Happens Live with Andy Cohen to talk about their family and life together.
+The couple is preparing for the release of their new reality series, ASHLEE + EVAN, and appeared on Tuesday's episode of Watch What Happens Live With Andy Cohen to talk about their family.

 "Very good.
-He’s such an amazing father,” he said of Wentz, who is the father of Simpson’s 9-year-old son, Bronx.
+He’s such an amazing father,” Ross -- who is the son of Diana Ross -- said of Wentz, who is the dad of Simpson’s 9-year-old son, Bronx.
 "I grew up in a family where I had a lot of different siblings from, you know.
 I grew up in a big family and I think it’s a beautiful thing.”

 He added that he has a special bond with Wentz while still being respectful of his role.